LRodriguez92/cyber-security-flashcards/README.md

 - **Progress Monitoring**: Track your progress through the quiz
 - **Color-Coded Domains**: Each cybersecurity domain has its own color scheme
 - **Completion Summary**: Get a detailed breakdown of your performance
+- **User Authentication**: Sign in with email/password, Google, or continue as guest
+- **Progress Synchronization**: Your progress is automatically synced across devices
+- **Offline Support**: Continue studying even without an internet connection
+- **User Profiles**: Manage your account and preferences

 ## Cybersecurity Domains